 $ Java -version

 java version "1.6.0_31"

 Java (TM) SE Runtime Environment (build 1.6.0_31-b04)

 Java HotSpot (TM) 64-Bit Server VM (build 20.6-b01, mixed mode)

-At this point we are ready to instruct the browser to use the plugin for Iceweasel provided by the Java package produced by Oracle.
-Even in this case we use the update-alternatives command, but quest'ltro way:
+At this point we are ready to instruct the browser Iceweasel for you to use the Java plug-in provided by the package produced by Oracle.
+Also in this case we will use the command update-alternatives, but in quest'ltro way: